isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       - Commencement date
       - Business address
       - Particulars of business owners and representatives (if applicable)

   - title: Register a Limited Partnership
     content: |
       Here's what you need to know in order to register a Limited Partnership.

       **Application fee**
       - $100.00 for one year or $160 for three years (inclusive of registration and renewal fee)
-      - Additional $40.00 for provision every Alternate Address (optional)
+      - Additional $40.00 for provision of each Alternate Address (optional)

       **Average processing time**
       - Usually approved within 15 minutes after registration fee is paid.